ramanamuttana/blue-green-deployment/README.md

 1) __blue-green-individual__ , Running the blue  and green deployments as an individuall(as two different versions.)

-2) __blue-green-together__ , Running blue-green deployment with two services but redirecting the traefik to the other services when one service is busy .
+2) __blue-green-together__ , Running blue-green deployment with one service but redirecting the traefik to the other deployment when one is shutdown.